30 Oct 2018 Sustainable Sweater Guide

 This sweater is light in feel and in color.
-It’s by Filippa K, a German designer who is committed to sustainable production and zero waste design and plans to have a fully sustainable product by 2030.
+It’s by Filippa K, a German designer who is committed to sustainable production and zero waste design.
+In addition to that production line she plans to have a fully sustainable product by 2030.

 The perfect fall maroon is from prAna.
 They make everything with sustainable production.
-Using less water and waste.
+For example, their production uses less water and waste.
 They also pay their employees ethically and use sustainable materials like organic cotton.

 Nothing like an oversized sweater to get cozy in when it gets colder.
-This one has been made in Portland with ethical and local production.
+Plus, this one has been made in Portland with ethical and local production.

 Another perfect sweater for layering.
-It’s cozy enough for the cool days with recycled polyester fleece, and light enough for another shirt with organic cotton.
+It’s cozy enough for the cool days with recycled polyester fleece.
+However, its light enough for another shirt with organic cotton.
 Synergy produces their clothing with low impact dyes and waste and water saving production in India.

 Tonlé is obviously one of my favorite brands.
-From their commitment to the plant and their super cool zero-waste design, really I can’t say enough.
+Above all, I admire their commitment to the plant and their super cool zero-waste design, really I can’t say enough.
 This sweater is warm and funky and perfect for any cold day.

 Pepaloves is a vegan label based out of Spain.
 They are committed to animal and human rights and use natural materials and synthetic alternatives for their clothing.
-Everything is produced ethically and under fair conditions.
+After that, everything is produced ethically and under fair conditions.

 Started in 2013, Mate the Label is all about functional classic designs.
 They are designed and produced in small batches in Los Angeles and they sustainably source all their materials.
 For example, this classic sweater is organic cotton.

-Designed in Los Angeles, but produced ethically and with environmental responsibility in Peru.
+Designed in Los Angeles.
+However, the brand is actually produced ethically and with environmental responsibility in Peru.
 This sweater will help get you into whatever festive season you are headed for.
-It has a hint of shine with its metallic threads.
+For example, It has a hint of shine with its metallic threads.
 This sweater is handmade in Peru with low impact Alpaca fleece.

 Tabula Rasa celebrates and preserves traditional craftsmanship.
-Every piece features a two-step process that layers ancient and modern knitting techniques and is made ethically in the U.S.
+Every piece features a two-step process that layers ancient and modern knitting techniques.
+In addition, it made ethically in the U.S.

 Super cozy, but also lightweight.
 This Vyayama sweater will be a go-to all season long.
 It’s a classic color (white/grey) and is made from handspun Mongolian cashmere.
-The dyes used are non-toxic and skin friendly.
+Plus, the dyes used are non-toxic and skin friendly.

 Jumper1234 is committed to sustainable cashmere.
-They source their cashmere from Outer Mongolian nomads.
+For example, they source their cashmere from Outer Mongolian nomads.
 The cashmere comes from goats who are traditionally hand combed in the spring.
-The raw cashmere then goes to their factory in Ulaan Batar, the Mongolian capital.
+After that, the raw cashmere then goes to their factory in Ulaan Batar, the Mongolian capital.

 Made in NYC with sustainable fabrics.
 Tome has a philanthropist side with their “White Shirt Project” which fights against human trafficking.
 Tome also monitors its supply chain with factory checks.